 CAHF has recently completed two studies that give us clearer answers to these two questions, and many others as well.
 Both studies are ground-breaking in their approaches, venturing into territories where real information is scarce, and data to build that information severely lacking.
 While we don’t claim to have definitively answered these questions, we have come a long way to develop replicable approaches that give us more certainty than ever before.
 And this, we hope, will be the foundation on which better and more accurate information will grow across the African continent.
 Both studies will continue over the next year, with CAHF deepening our knowledge of these methodologies, and extending the methodologies to other African countries.

-Over the course of 2017, a series of blogs will be posted that consider the role of residential construction and residential rental in Africa’s developing economies, as well as on comparing the costs of producing affordable residential accommodation in fifteen African countries.
+As part of our larger project on Housing in the Economy, three blogs or articles consider the role of residential construction and residential rental in Africa’s developing economies, as well as on comparing the costs of producing affordable residential accommodation in fifteen African countries.
 In addition, we will share with you how these two studies – one viewing housing from a macro-economic viewpoint, and the other from a micro-economic viewpoint, start to combine to build a better picture of the role of housing in developing economies.

 Housing in the Economy

 CAHF’s first study, “The Role of Housing in the Economies of Developing Countries”, unpacks the housing economic value chain in a way that those unfamiliar with economic analysis can understand, and calculates the economic contribution of the housing value chain in South Africa.
 The blogs are based on work undertaken by Eloshiba Consortium, and an analysis of the economic value chain undertaken by David Gardner and Keith Lockwood.
-CAHF will be releasing the report from this study in the first quarter of 2017.
 In the future, the method used to build this will be applied to quantify the housing economic value chains of other African countries, for which less readily available economic data exists.
 Importantly, this study takes an economic view of housing, rather than a developmental viewpoint.

 This study shows how economies build housing, and how housing builds economies.
 Housing practitioners are familiar with the “housing economic value chain”, through which housing is created, occupied and traded.
 Land is identified, planned, subdivided and serviced, and then accommodation is built, either as a complete unit, or incrementally.
 The land and houses are then traded and occupied (whether formally or informally owned and rented), and improved over time.
 However, the more detailed mechanics of the “housing economic value chain” are less clearly understood.
 Make no mistake, there is a huge body of literature that calculates and quantifies the role of housing in developed economies.
 The difficulty is that in most developing economies, what we understand housing to be, how it is developed, and therefore the role it plays in economic growth is quite different to the structure in developed economies.
 Also, it is often difficult for housing specialists and economists to “talk housing” without losing each other.
 And finally, in many developing countries, sufficient data does not exist to make a reasoned estimation of the impact of housing on the economy.